Slavic Carnival: Zvončari in Croatia

-Zvončari (the bellmen) is the characteristic folk custom maintained in the region around Rijeka, Croatia.
+Zvončari is a folk custom maintained in the region around Rijeka, Croatia.
 It was added to UNESCO's Representative List of the Intangible Cultural Heritage of Humanity in 2009.

-The custom dates to pagan antiquity, and remains typical for this region.
-The primary task of Zvončari is to scare away evil spirits of winter and to stir up new spring-time cycle.
-During the Rijeka Carnival time Zvončari march from village to village throughout the region, following the same centuries-old route, making an extraordinary amount of noise, fueled in part by the wine provided by the locals en route.
+The custom dates to pagan antiquity, and its goal is to scare away the evil spirits of winter and to stir up a new springtime cycle.
+During the Rijeka Carnival, Zvončari "bell ringers" march from village to village throughout the region, following the same centuries-old route, making a large amount of noise.

 Busójárás in Hungary

-The Busójárás (Hungarian, meaning "Busó-walking"; in Croatian: Pohod bušara) is an annual celebration of the Šokci living in the town of Mohács, Hungary, held at the end of the Carnival season ("Farsang"), ending the day before Ash Wednesday.
-The celebration features Busós (people wearing traditional masks) and includes folk music, masquerading, parades and dancing.
+The Busójárás is an annual celebration of the Šokci people living in the town of Mohács in Hungary, held at the conclusion of the Carnival season (Farsang), ending the day before Ash Wednesday.
+The celebration features Busós (people wearing traditional masks) and includes folk music, masquerading, parades, and dancing.
 Busójárás lasts six days, usually during February.
-It starts on a Thursday, followed by the Kisfarsang (Little Farsang) carnival on Friday, with the biggest celebration, Farsang vasárnap (Farsang Sunday) on the seventh Sunday before Easter Sunday; the celebration then ends with Farsangtemetés (Burial of Farsang) on the following Tuesday (Shrove Tuesday or Mardi Gras).

-These traditional festivities have been inscribed on the Representative List of the Intangible Cultural Heritage of Humanity of the UNESCO in 2009.
+It starts on a Thursday, followed by the Kisfarsang ("little Farsang") carnival on Friday, with the biggest celebration, Farsang vasárnap ("Farsang Sunday"), being held on the seventh Sunday before Easter Sunday; the celebration ends with Farsangtemetés ("burial of Farsang") on the following Tuesday (Shrove Tuesday or Mardi Gras).
+The festivities were added to UNESCO's Representative List of the Intangible Cultural Heritage of Humanity in 2009.